 Fear not if you’re a carnivore at heart, you can still eat meat on a whole food diet!
 Of course, if you are vegan then you can swap out the meat with a vegan alternative.
 But if you’re not one to give up on the meat, try to be mindful of how you’re making it!
 For example, it’s better to cook a skinless chicken breast with healthful ingredients instead of chicken nuggets which are processed, have added fats and flavorings, and preservatives.
 As far as other meats go, grilling fish, pork, steak or chicken is great; just make sure you’ve got a big salad or a decent portion of vegetables to balance out the meal.

-Be careful to only use extra-virgin cold pressed oils when it comes to cooking as these have been refined over many years to achieve a fine quality that canola oil and soybean oil don’t have.
-As well as this, don’t be afraid to be a bit creative with your meals!
+Be careful to only use extra-virgin cold pressed oils when it comes to cooking, as these tend to be less refined, and more high quality than canola oil and soybean oil.
+Don’t be afraid to be a bit creative with your meals!
 Combine different vegetables, proteins and fats together with various seasonings such as basil, parsley, tumeric, cumin, or even chili powder.
 The possibilities and flavors you can create are simply endless!

-The important thing to remember with veganism is that it should not be something that is forced upon you.
-It is a lifestyle and attitude that is mindful of trying to find alternative ways to reduce your impact on climate change, as well as cutting your support for industries that are cruel to animals.
+The important thing to remember with veganism is the benefit of choice.
+It offers a lifestyle and attitude that is mindful of trying to find alternative ways to reduce your impact on climate change, as well as cutting your support for industries that are cruel to animals.
 The fact that it is also great for your diet and maintaining a healthy weight just makes the prospect of trying it out even more compelling.

-We know that veganism is not for everyone, and that for some it may still be a bit too extreme a direction to go in.
-However, if you are interested in a healthier lifestyle, starting on a whole foods diet is a positive step forward towards making healthier choices, in terms of your diet and also with regards to ethically produced foods.
+We know that veganism is not for everyone, and that for some it may still be a bit too extreme a direction to pursue.
+However, if you are interested in a healthier lifestyle, starting on a whole foods diet is a positive step forward towards making healthier choices, in terms of your diet and the impact on the earth.
 Making an extra effort to look for products that are not processed will be better for you in the long run.
 And at the end of the day, it makes the growers happier, and gives you a bit of peace of mind that you can make a small difference by changing up what you buy.